redhat-openstack/website/source/uncategorized/midonet-integration.html.md

       echo 1 > /var/lib/zookeeper/data/myid

-*   7. Lastly we start the zookeeper service:
+*   7. Lastly we start and enable the zookeeper service:

       systemctl start zookeeper.service
+      systemctl enable zookeeper.service

 *   8. Now test to see if Zookeeper is running: